Church in today’s world is complex

 Collaborative Workshops

-Collaborative workshops and retreats offered across the state for all congregations.
+Collaborative workshops are offered across the state for all congregations.

 • Regional workshop events for laity and clergy focused on thriving.